wilsonephillips/archinstall/README.md

 "archinstall --config https://github.com/wilsonephillips/archinstall/user_configuration.json --disk_layouts https://github.com/wilsonephillips/archinstall/user_disk_layout.json"

 NOTE: So far, I have not been able to make the installer grab the URL links.
 If I clone them down, they work just fine.
 I think the archinstall is still a work in progress and I hope they get that part sorted out.

+UPDATE NOTE: I think I have a working link to get the configs with just the URL, but I will have to test it later.
+I had not tried the "raw" link before and everything else that I tried failed.

+archinstall --config https://raw.githubusercontent.com/wilsonephillips/archinstall/main/user_configuration.json --disk_layouts https://raw.githubusercontent.com/wilsonephillips/archinstall/main/user_disk_layout.json